Tprice-90/gaming_franchises_frontend/README.md

   the server was not finding the object, added a console log to the ngInit found ID was undefined
 - still getting an error response from the server:
     message: "Http failure response for http://localhost:3000/games/9: 404 Not Found"

+### 2023/01/09
+- Solved delete issue, was missing '/' from id parameter in remove function which was causing the issue with the route failiure